Job Application Process: Tips for Efficiency and Success

 6. Make phone contact where appropriate.

-If a recruiter provided their phone number in the job description, it might be a good idea to call them.
+If a recruiter or the organization provided their phone number in the job description, it might be a good idea to call them.
 They may be more responsive on the phone and will notice your resume faster.

 About the author: